FIVE GENERATIONS

 Bandô Mitsuemon IV

-Bandô Mitsuemon IV In Japanese | Bandô Sampei I In Japanese
+Bandô Mitsuemon IV In Japanese | Bandô Sanpei I In Japanese

 Born in 1902.
 He was the brother of Bandô Mitsusaburô and a disciple of Bandô Mitsugorô VII.
-He held the names of Bandô Sampei I and Bandô Mitsuemon IV.
+He held the names of Bandô Sanpei I and Bandô Mitsuemon IV.
 He most likely died at the end of the 1950s.

 Yagô Honmyô